webplatform/docs-wpd/Content/coding_guidelines/css/index.md

 == Naming ==
-Naming is hard, but very important.
-It's a crucial part of the process of developing a maintainable code base, and ensuring that you have a relatively scalable interface between your HTML and CSS.
+Naming is hard, but it is very important.
+It is a crucial part of the process of developing a maintainable code base, and ensuring that you have a relatively scalable interface between your HTML and CSS.

 * Avoid systematic use of abbreviated class names.
-Don't make things difficult to understand.
+Do not make things difficult to understand.
 * Use clear, thoughtful, and appropriate names for HTML classes.
 * Pick an understandable and consistent naming pattern that makes sense both within HTML files and CSS files.
 * Selectors for components should uses class names; avoid the use of generic tags and unique ids.